LalchandShivraj/bikesharing/README.md

 Since most trips occur during work commute and on weekends it would definitely help to setup routes that are in the path of business places.

 ### Suggestion of additional analysis that would be helpful:
-1. Include more data so that month over month and year over year can be compared, expecially to trend as season changes.
+1. Include more data so that month over month and year over year can be compared, especially to trend as season changes.
-2. Include weather data to see how a rainy or very hot day affects usage.
+2. Include weather data to see how a rain, snow or very hot/cold temperatures affects usage.